Lamb Shoulder is slow smoked to perfection, and then tenderly pulled making incredible smoked pulled lamb sliders.

 It’s a shoulder and I find I follow my pork shoulder method.
 Smoke – Spritz – Wrap – Rest – Pull.
 What we’re doing is getting smoke and the initial bark going, then we are spritzing to get liquid and acidity onto the exterior.

 That liquid helps in adding more smoke flavor as the smoke adheres to the liquid.
 I wrap to baste in a little of the spritz liquid and let the fat render out.
-Then let rest in order to let moisture re-distribute back into the meat.
+Then let it rest in order to let moisture re-distribute back into the meat.
 The temperature milestone for the wrap is 165 degrees F.

 We use this thermometer to continuously monitor the internal temperature of the meat.